 advantages and weak sides.
 Let’s have a closer look at them.

-Sliding or bypass doors are an absolute favorite among many customers.
+Sliding or bypass units are an absolute favorite among many customers.
 Thanks to their sleek design, they will make your bathroom look much more elegant.
 They are an excellent choice for small bathrooms.
 They do not take as much space as hinged doors when open as they do not expand outside.
-However, sliding doors require more hardware and a more difficult installation.
+However, they require more hardware and a more difficult installation.
 Their construction also makes cleaning somewhat challenging.

 Hinged, pivot or swinging doors have a less complex construction.
-These are standard doors that open inside or (more often) outside.
+They are standard and open inside or (more often) outside.
 You should install a hinged door only if there are enough free space in the bathroom for a full 90-degree opening.
-Unlike sliding doors, pivoting units require only minimal hardware, meaning they are a great solution for frameless showers.
+Unlike sliding models, pivoting units require only minimal hardware, meaning they are a great solution for frameless showers.
 They are also much easier to clean.

-Both sliding and hinged shower doors are a great option.
+Both sliding and hinged models are a great option.
 The choice is up to you and should depend on your needs only.

 Frameless vs Framed Shower Door

-Shower enclosures with frameless doors are becoming increasingly popular.
+Showering enclosures with frameless doors are becoming increasingly popular.
 Their refined look transforms the look of the bathroom in general.
-However, framed shower doors are also still widely used.
+However, framed doors are also still widely used.
 Which is better?
 Let’s try to answer that question.